Jacob Pieter Den Hartog

-Jacob Pieter Den Hartog (July 23, 1901 Ambarawa, Dutch East Indies – March 17, 1989) was a Dutch–American mechanical engineer and Professor of Mechanical Engineering at MIT.
+Jacob Pieter Den Hartog (July 23, 1901 – March 17, 1989) was a Dutch-American mechanical engineer and Professor of Mechanical Engineering at MIT.

 Biography

-J. P. Den Hartog was born in 1901 in Ambarova, the Dutch East Indies.
-In 1916 his family moved to Holland.
+J. P. Den Hartog was born in 1901 in Ambarawa, the Dutch East Indies.
+In 1916, his family moved to Holland.
 After attending high school in Amsterdam, he enrolled at Delft University of Technology in 1919 and received his MSc degree in electrical engineering in 1924.
 Unable to find suitable work in the Netherlands, he emigrated to the United States in 1924.

-From 1924 to 1930 he worked as an electrical engineer in the research laboratory of Westinghouse Electric (1886) in Pittsburgh.
+From 1924 to 1930, he worked as an electrical engineer in the research laboratory of Westinghouse Electric (1886) in Pittsburgh.
 There under the influence of Stephen P. Timoshenko, who took him as his assistant, he began to study electrical and mechanical vibrations.
-At the same time, he attended night classes in Mathematics at the University of Pittsburgh, where he became an authority in problems on mechanics and vibration and received a doctorate in 1939.
+At the same time, he attended night classes in Mathematics at the University of Pittsburgh, where he became an authority in problems on mechanics and vibration and received a doctorate in 1929.

-In 1930-1931 he studied at the University of Göttingen where he collaborated in the laboratory of Ludwig Prandtl (whose fellow Oscar Carl Gustav Titens previously worked for Westinghouse).
-From 1932 to 1945 he taught at Harvard University and took part in the organization of the International Congress of Applied Mechanics in Cambridge (Massachusetts) 1938.
+In 1930–1931, he studied at the University of Göttingen where he collaborated in the laboratory of Ludwig Prandtl (whose fellow Oscar Carl Gustav Titens previously worked for Westinghouse).
+From 1932 to 1945, he taught at Harvard University and took part in the organization of the International Congress of Applied Mechanics in Cambridge (Massachusetts) 1938.

-During the Second World War, he volunteered to serve in the US Navy, was engaged in the problems of vibration in shipbuilding.
+During the Second World War, Den Hartog volunteered to serve in the US Navy, was engaged in the problems of vibration in shipbuilding.
+Commissioned as a lieutenant commander in the Naval Reserve, he was promoted to commander effective 1 August 1942 and then to captain on 20 July 1943.

+In mid 1944, Den Hartog was chosen to be one of the four US Navy members of the Alsos Mission deployed to Europe to evaluate captured German technology and, in particular, anything related to nuclear weapons research.
+The other three Navy engineering officers were Captains Albert G. Mumma, Wendell P. Roop and Henry A. Schade.
+After the Alsos Mission determined that the Germans had not made significant progress toward a bomb, the Navy team shifted their focus to the detailed study of German submarine and rocket technology from January to September 1945.
+After the war, Den Hartog retained his reserve commission until December 1953.

-From 1945 to 1967 he taught dynamics and strength of materials at MIT in the Department of Mechanical Engineering.
-In 1962 he became jointly appointed as a professor in the Department of Naval Architecture and Marine Engineering.
+From 1945 to 1967, he taught dynamics and strength of materials at MIT in the Department of Mechanical Engineering.
+In 1962, he became jointly appointed as a professor in the Department of Naval Architecture and Marine Engineering.
 He became Professor Emeritus upon his retirement from MIT in 1967.

 Den Hartog's former doctoral students Roger Gans, who credits Den Hartog as a major contributor to his derivation of Gansian notation, or the practice of repeatedly interchanging non-interchangeable variables.

 Jacob Pieter Den Hartog died at the age of 87 on March 17, 1989 in Hanover, New Hampshire.